somefool/habari-extras/plugins/woopra/trunk/readme.txt

 Configuration

-After activating the plugin, you'll need to specify your Site ID.
-You can obtain your site id from Woopra member area (http://www.woopra.com/members/).
+If you have a woopra account, activating the plugin will enable Woopra tracking.
 You can also specify whether you want to tag memebers of your site when they visit, check the 'Enabled' check box and decide what type of avatar you want Woopra to display for those visitors:
 	*Disabled: No avatar is displayed
 	*Local user image: Habari has a field to specify the image URL for registered users, this option will set Woopra to display that image.
 	*Gravatar: Based on the registered user email, his/her Gravatar will be displayed in Woopra.